OpenSmock/Molecule/README.md

 ![Molecule Logo](MoleculeBanner.jpg)

-Pharo 9 branch - uses sloted Traits.
+Pharo 9 branch - uses sloted Traits, dynamic component update and fix some legacy molecule bugs, this branch.
+This branch will become the master branch of Molecule when pharo 9 is in realease.